GO IN DEPTH

-May is Skin Cancer Detection and Prevention Month, with May 7th set aside as Melanoma Monday.
+May is Skin Cancer Detection and Prevention Month, with the first Monday of May set aside as Melanoma Monday.
 As days grow longer and teens seek the sun, it is important to raise awareness about healthy skin and skin cancer prevention.

 From blemishes to suntans, young people are naturally fascinated by skin.
 The Skin Deep Project takes advantage of this curiosity, introducing students in grades 6 through 12 to the science of skin, including its role in protecting the body from invading microbes, maintaining temperature, and sensing the environment.
 As they learn how their skin protects them, they also learn how they can protect their skin—from the sun’s ultraviolet rays and from germs that can cause acne and other blemishes.
 With skin cancer cases increasing and more young people being affected, it is imperative that students understand what tools they have to protect themselves.